rashmibenni292-benni/linear-regression-from-scratch/README.md

 * It builds strong intuition about optimization and loss functions
 * It helps understand assumptions behind models
 * It serves as a **baseline** for more complex algorithms

-Interviewers often use Linear Regression to test **depth of understanding**, not complexity.

 ---